 #9 – Don’t Overstock

 The general rule you hear in the freshwater hobby is the 1 inch of fish per gallon.
-I cringe when I hear this rule, because it’s way too board.
+I cringe when I hear this rule, because it’s way too broad.
 Some freshwater fish, like goldfish, are big and bulky, and are hard on a bioload.
 Other fish, like Cichlids, are territorial and need shelter and space.
 The 1 inch of fish per gallon is okay for schooling fish like Tetras, but it fails on just about everything else.
 Too many fish can also lead to poor quality water and a cloudy fish tank.

-If you want to look up stocking levels, I would highly suggest AqAdvisor and using it as a tool.
-It will provide a comprehensive calculation for your stock and plan correctly for your aquarium.
+If you want to look up stocking levels, I would highly suggest using AqAdvisor as a tool.
+It will provide a comprehensive calculation for your stock, and allow you to plan correctly for your aquarium.

 #10 – Betta Fish Do Not Belong In A Bowl